Wallace's fruit dove: Taxonomy and systematics

 Wallace's fruit dove was described as Ptilonopus Wallacii by the English ornithologist George Robert Gray in 1858 on the basis of specimens from the Aru Islands acquired by the British naturalist Alfred Russel Wallace.
 The species' generic name comes from the Ancient Greek ptilon (feather) and pous (foot), while the specific name wallacii is in honour of Alfred Wallace.
 Wallace's fruit dove is the official common name designated by the International Ornithologists' Union.
 Other common names for the species include Wallace's fruit pigeon, Wallace's green fruit dove, golden-fronted fruit dove, yellow-fronted fruit dove, golden-shouldered fruit dove, and crimson-capped fruit dove.
 It has no subspecies.

 Wallace's fruit dove is one of over 50 species in the fruit dove genus Ptilinopus.
 A 2014 study of mitochondrial and nuclear DNA by Alice Cibois and colleagues found that Wallace's fruit dove was most closely related to a clade formed by the orange-fronted and ornate fruit doves.
 This group is sister to the pink-spotted fruit dove and these four species are in turn sister to the grey-headed fruit dove.
 These five species are sister to a clade formed by the orange-bellied, white-headed, and claret-breasted fruit doves.
-The most basal species in the group is the Tanna fruit dove.
+The Tanna fruit dove is sister to all other species in the group.
 The following cladogram shows the relationships of the white-headed fruit dove with other species in its group based on the 2014 study: